imba28/spolyr/README.md

-# Spolyr - Spotify Lyrics Index
+# Spolyr - a private Spotify lyrics index

 Ever had the lyrics of a song stuck in your head for weeks but couldn't remember the title of the track?
 Did it nearly drive you crazy knowing the track is somewhere buried in your Spotify library?
 Fear not, Spolyr to the rescue!

 Spolyr is a side project I've been working on that helps you index and retrieve your favorite songs on Spotify by querying a full-text index.

+## Features
+- Sign in using your Spotify account and download all tracks in your library
+- Automatically fetch lyrics from different providers
+- Find a specific song by querying a full-text search index

 ## Prerequisites
 - go to https://developer.spotify.com/dashboard/applications and register a new app